fdac15/OSSFinder/docs/formal-project-proposal.md

 ### Responsibilities

 - Short answer: To Be Determined
 - Long answer: Deliverables 1 and 4 are a matter of implementing minimal systems with which our group collectively has prior experience.
-Deliverables 2 and 3 will be a learning/exploration experience for each of us.
+Deliverables 2 and 3 will be a learning and exploration experience for each of us.
 So separating this work will depend where each of us gains the most traction the earliest in the learning process.

 ***
 ***